lunarc/lunarc_docs/docs/intro/lost_password.md

 If this fails, phone LUNARC support on +46 (0)46-222 4454 from your registered phone number.
 Additional questions will be asked to verify your identity.

 !!! note
-    If you have changed your phone number in SUPR, it may not have carried over to the LUNARC systems.
-In this case make sure to create a ticket to have your phone number updated using  <http://www.lunarc.lu.se/support/support-form/>.
+    If you have changed your phone number in SUPR, make sure to create a ticket for LUNARC to have your phone number updated using <https://supr.snic.se/support/>.

 ---